chrisBow/Moon/posts/index.md

 ---
 layout: post-list
-title: A Selection of Articles
+title: Articles on marketing and data
 excerpt: "A List of Articles"
 comments: false
 ---